 Survivor is the granddaddy of reality TV competitions.
-Season 36, Survivor: Ghost Island, is set to begin on Febrary 28th with 20 new Survivors braving the elements and each other all for a shot at one million dollars.
-For such a long running series, it's no wonder there are a lot of facts swimming around in the background like the sharks that circle the Fiji islands where the series is set.
+For such a long-running series, it's no wonder there are a lot of facts swimming around in the background like the sharks that circle the Fijian islands where the series is set.
 Over 500 Survivors have braved the harsh conditions, some with better luck than others.
-Some contestants experiences are hilarious, while others end in tragedy.
+Some contestants' experiences are hilarious, while others end in tragedy.
 Here are 15 of the most interesting facts you might not know about Survivor.

 1. Death and Survivor

 Survivor has had its share of tragedies over the years.
 In the French version of the show, 25-year-old Gerald Babin fell ill on the first day of filming and, after being airlifted to a hospital, died of a heart attack.
 That season of the show was canceled.
 Shortly thereafter, the production's doctor, Dr. Thierry Costa, 38, wrote a suicide note blaming the press for unfair coverage before taking his own life.

 2. Then Comes Taxes...

 The first season winner of Survivor: Borneo, Richard Hatch, gladly claimed his million-dollar winnings, but forgot to pay his taxes on those winnings.
 Although he claimed that CBS promised to pay the taxes, the government called bull and sentenced Hatch to a jail term of four years and three months.
 Here's a quick hint for anyone who wins money on a game show—get a good accountant STAT.